RonSijm/ButtFish/readme.md

 - Open Yeelight APP and go to “Device”.
 - Select the device you want to use.
 - Enable LAN Control
-- (option, if network discovery of the Yeelight does not seem to work:)
+- (optional), if network discovery of the Yeelight does not seem to work:)
 - Go to your Yeelight settings in the upper right corner
 - Click Device Info
 - You should now see a field "IP address".
 Use the value for manual mode.
--

 ---

 ### Data